So how do you go about getting these reviews? Here are 4 simple ways:

 3 Ways Online Reviews Help Your Business SEO Presentation Transcript

 1. Increased exposure means more traffic to your business website.
-The more traffic your website has, the more attention it gets from search engine crawlers (those programs that find, examine, and valuate pages on websites), and the higher it will rank on search engine results lists.
+The more traffic your website has, the more attention it gets from search engine crawlers (those programs that find, examine, and evaluate pages on websites), and the higher it will rank on search engine results lists.

 2. Search engine crawlers identify link backs and figure them into your site’s overall relevance when determining your ranking in search engine results.
-The more link backs you have leading to your site, the more relevant your site will appear to be, and the higher it will sit on the results page.
+The more link backs you have to your site, the more relevant your site will appear to be, and the higher it will sit on the results page.
 Many online review sites allow you to include links to your business site, so the more review sites you are registered with - and the more reviews your business gets – the stronger your link back value will be.

 3. Be sure to register your business on sites like Google Places, Yelp, Foursquare, Bing, Angie’s List, a more, in order to get people talking about your business and linking to your website.
 In this way SEO is about popularity: the more exposure you have on the web, the better your SEO.